zizozZ88/RCD-MD/asset/Documentation.md

-# Asta Md WhatsApp Bot Simple Document
+# RCD-MD WhatsApp Bot Simple Document
 ### Simple Document on how The Database Works
 ----------------------------------------------------------------
 ### Simple Document on how The Database Works